x676f64/secureum-mind_map/content/7. Audit Findings 101/Unhandled return values of `transfer` and `transferFrom`.md

 It is safer to wrap such calls into `require()` statements to these failures.

-1. Recommendation: Check the return value and revert on 0/false or use OpenZeppelin’s `SafeERC20` wrapper functions
+### Recommendation:
-2. Medium severity finding from [Consensys Diligence Audit of Aave Protocol V2](https://consensys.net/diligence/audits/2020/09/aave-protocol-v2/#unhandled-return-values-of-transfer-and-transferfrom)
+Check the return value and revert on 0/false or use OpenZeppelin’s `SafeERC20` wrapper functions
 ___
 ## Slide Screenshot
 ![001.png](../../images/7.%20Audit%20Findings%20101/001.png)